derekmcloughlin/derekmcloughlin.github.io/_drafts/Haskell-Dice-Of-Doom-Part-3.md

 it didn't take long before I consumed all available memory.

 The reason for this is that if I just get the tree size, unused nodes are garbage collected.
+I don't need to generate the whole tree up-front to start calculating the tree size - laziness helps here.
 However, if I need the tree for separate calls to get the size and the winners, the nodes can't be garbage collected before the second call, and the whole tree resides in memory.

 ### Aside: Calculating the Size of the Tree